-Cricket was a popular activity on Christmas day, a tradition which continues today for many who enjoy a game of backyard cricket after lunch.
+Cricket was a popular activity on Christmas day, a tradition that continues today for many who enjoy a game of backyard cricket after lunch.

 Christmas Day 1885 started quietly before churchgoers began to attend their chosen service.
 Those not attending church stayed inside until the afternoon when many took advantage of Portland’s coastal position with some boating on the bay.